swhitty/FlyingFox/README.md

 ### HTTPRoute

-Routes allow requests to be identified by the method and path.
-Routes can be [pattern matched](https://docs.swift.org/swift-book/ReferenceManual/Patterns.html#ID426) against requests:
+Routes allow requests to be identified by some or all of its properties.
+Routes are designed to be [pattern matched](https://docs.swift.org/swift-book/ReferenceManual/Patterns.html#ID426) against requests:

 ```swift
 let route = HTTPRoute("/hello/world")